qingfengxia/FenicsSolver/Readme.md

 ## Description

-A set of multi-physics FEM solvers based on Fenics with GUI support(via integration Fenics into FreeCAD FemWorkbench and CfdWorkbench), focusing on nonlinear problem and mutlti-solver coupling.It functions like COMSOL or Moose, but it is free and it is made of Python.
+A set of multi-physics FEM solvers based on Fenics with GUI support(via integration Fenics into FreeCAD FemWorkbench and CfdWorkbench), focusing on multi-body, reduced-order nonlinear problem and mutlti-solver coupling.It functions like COMSOL or Moose, but it is free and it is made of Python.

 + Solvers implemented:
-  - ScalerTransport (heat transfer, mass transfer, electric potential, etc)
+  - ScalarTransport (heat transfer, mass transfer, electric potential, etc)
   - Navier Stokes incompressible laminar flow,
   - linear elasticity, nonlinear (hyperelastic) elasticity, large deformation, plasticity

 + Solvers under development:
-  - scaler transport using DG
+  - scalar transport using DG
   - viscoelastic
-  - Navier Stokes compressible laminar flow,
+  - Navier Stokes compressible laminar flow
   - Maxwell electromagnetics
   - drift-diffusion (plasma and semiconductor)
   - wave propagation

 + coupling of above solvers
-  - flow-structure interaction
+  - flow-structure interaction (coded but not yet tested)
-  - thermal, chemical, electrical, structure process of Lithium battery (yet complete)
+  - thermal, chemical, electrical, structure process (yet completed)

-+ Coupling to external solvers: turbulent flow and multiphase flow will be implemented by coupled to external CFD solver, OpenFOAM.
++ Coupling to external solvers:
+  - turbulent flow and multiphase flow will be implemented by coupled to external CFD solver, OpenFOAM.

 ## Installation